LeaCharrier/hetic-w2-p2019-14/README.md

 $ bower install
 $ gulp serve
 ```
-Your site should now be running at http://localhost:8080
+Your site should now be running

 ### Convention d'écriture